 • A list of certified education service providers, including individuals, organizations, and schools, will be published on this website when available.

-• Parents must ensure their children receive instruction in core subjects and take annual proficiency tests.
+• Parents must ensure their children receive instruction in core subjects and are assessed on academic progress through the state assessment or nationally norm referenced assessment.

-No, a participating student cannot be enrolled in a public school while receiving an ESA.
-However, families can use ESA funds to buy services from participating public school districts.
+• No, a participating student cannot be enrolled in any classes in a public school while receiving an ESA.
+However, families can use ESA funds for fee-based services from participating public school districts.